 Then Equivalence\ (\ref{seventyfivec}) becomes

 For the Stokes line where $M \!=\!0$, viz.\ $ {\rm arg}\,z \!=\! \pi/2$, the above result reduces to

-The second term on the rhs of both the above equivalences is referred to as the Stokes discontinuity term, denoted by $SD^{+}(z)$, in Ref.\ \cite{kow14} and appears as Eq.\ (78) there.
-It is subsequently used in the numerical study of the Stokes phenomenon in Sec.\ 3.
-It is also the expression which Paris claims is not the correct interpretation of the Stokes phenomenon.
-Yes, it is not the interpretation according to the smoothing view espoused by Berry and Olver, but it is, nonetheless, totally consistent with the conventional view of the Stokes phenomenon as stated in Ref.\ \cite{kow14}.
+The second term on the rhs of both of the above equivalences is referred to as the Stokes discontinuity term and is denoted by $SD^{+}(z)$ in Eq.\ (78) of Ref.\ \cite{kow14}.
+It is subsequently used in the numerical study of the Stokes phenomenon in Sec.\ 3 of the same reference.
+It is also the expression which Paris claims does not represent the correct interpretation of the Stokes phenomenon.
+Yes, it is not the interpretation according to the smoothing view propounded by Berry and Olver, but it is, nevertheless, entirely consistent with the conventional view of the Stokes phenomenon as presented in Ref.\ \cite{kow14}.